 Turn Off the Tap

-The next time you switch on the faucet to brush your pearly whites, think about the planet.
-Earth is 72 percent water, of which 3 percent is freshwater, of which 1 percent is available to humans.
+The next time you turn on the faucet to brush your pearly whites, think about the planet.
+Earth is 72% water, of which 3% is freshwater, of which 1% is available to humans.
 That’s not a lot.
 With a growing population in need of precious resources like water, conservation is essential.
 And it’s easy for you to help!
 Simply turn off the tap while brushing your teeth or cleansing your face.

-There’s a wide variety of hygiene products out there — special shampoos, fragrant soaps, powerful toothpastes and more.
-Sadly, these products are often filled with harmful chemicals that can contaminate our bodies, drinking water and aquatic ecosystems when rinsed down the drain.
-To avoid this, stick to personal care products that are truly natural and organic.
-Use this guide on natural skincare products to go even greener, you can DIY personal care products for kids, men, and women.
+There’s a wide variety of hygiene products out there — special shampoos, fragrant soaps, powerful toothpaste, and more.
+Sadly, these products are often filled with harmful chemicals that can contaminate our bodies, drinking water, and aquatic ecosystems when rinsed down the drain.
+To avoid this, stick to personal care products that are natural and organic.
+Use this guide on natural skin care products.
+To go even greener, you can DIY personal care products for kids, men, and women.

 On the Go

 Grabbing a coffee before work?
 Bring your own travel mug to fill up instead of using a paper cup that you’ll later toss in the trash.
 Many businesses even offer a discount if you use your own!